Learn the syntax rules for configuring Oracle Net Services parameters, keywords, addresses, and naming methods.

 The Oracle Net Services configuration files contain parameters that include keyword-value pairs.
 Keyword-value pairs are surrounded by parentheses:

 Some keywords have other keyword-value pairs as their values:

 (keyword= (keyword1=value1) (keyword2=value2))

-tnsnames.ora) can include lines such as the following:
+tnsnames.ora) can include lines such as:

 (ADDRESS= (PROTOCOL=tcp) (HOST=sales-server) (PORT=1521))

 Set up your configuration files using indentation to show what keyword is the parent or owner of other keyword-value pairs.
 If you do not indent your files this way, then you must still indent a wrapped line by at least one space, or it will be misread as a new parameter.
 The following syntax is acceptable:

 3.2 Syntax Rules for Configuration Files

 Follow the structure, hierarchy, and character requirements for configuration files.

 The following rules apply to the configuration file syntax: